The Master of Science in Health Care Administration (MSHCA) curriculum consists of forty-five (45) units of course work.

 Students should contact the Department Chair for a determination of any deficiencies and required remediation.

 A student must be enrolled in the semester or summer session in which advancement to candidacy takes place, and this must occur no later than one semester or summer session prior to completion of course requirements.
-Normally, a student is eligible and should file for advancement to candidacy after completing six units of graduate course work for the graduate degree program with a 3.0 grade-point average.
+Normally, a student is eligible and should file for advancement to candidacy after completing six units of graduate course work for the graduate degree program with a 3.0 GPA.

 Students will be instructed to apply for advancement to candidacy after all of the following conditions are met:

 For further graduate admission or advising information, please contact the HCA Department Office at (562) 985-5694 or via e-mail.